We often see similar questions throughout the vegan Disney community. We have answered some of them here.

-Yes, all of the Disney popcorn fresh from the carts are vegan.
+Yes, all of the Disney ‘buttered’ popcorn fresh from the carts are vegan.
 They use an artificial dairy free butter flavoring for the popcorn.
 The Maple-Flavored popcorn from Canada in Epcot and Frontierland in Magic Kingdom is also vegan.

 Are pretzels in Disney vegan?

 Yes they are, Mickey shaped pretzels found throughout the parks, the Bavarian Pretzel from Baseline Tap House, and the Jumbo Pretzel from Germany in Epcot.

 Where can I find vegan ice cream?